October 8, 2018 by Myles Megee, Owner

 “A court reporter shall always disclose to all parties present at a deposition the existence of any direct or indirect contracting relationship with any attorney or party to the case, so that the other parties may exercise their rights under Rules 28(c), 29 and 32(d)(2) of the Federal Rules of Civil Procedure, and comparable state and local laws, to object to the taking of the deposition because of the possible disqualification of the court reporter.
 This disclosure shall include the identity of all principals and agents involved in the contracting group as well as a description of all services being performed by such court reporter, his or her employer, or any principal or agent of the contracting group.
 It is the court reporter’s obligation to make reasonable inquiries and ascertain this information before accepting any assignment.”

-Although some defense counsel may be required to schedule depositions with certain court reporting companies, they may have some discretion to engage a different court reporting company on an incidental basis.
+Although some defense counsel may be required by their clients to schedule depositions with certain court reporting companies, they may have some discretion to engage a different court reporting company on an incidental basis.
 So if defense counsel is agreeable, plaintiff’s counsel can depose a defense witness on the same day as one of plaintiff’s witnesses, engaging a local court reporter scheduled by the plaintiff to report for both sides.

 If you find yourself in a situation where the deposition is going to move forward despite your objection, state on the record that you will object to any charges above the prevailing rate for the area.